 Safely distribute new Machine Learning models to millions of iPhones over-the-air

-For some apps it may be sufficient to train a ML (machine learning) model once, and ship it with the app itself.
-However, most mobile apps are way more dynamic than that, constantly changing and evolving.
-It is therefore important to be able to quickly adapt and improve your machine learning models, without having to do a full app release, and go through the whole App Store release & review process.
+For some apps, it may be sufficient to train a machine learning (ML) model once and ship it with the app itself.
+However, most mobile apps are dynamic, constantly changing and evolving.
+It is therefore important to adapt and improve your machine learning models quickly, without doing a full app release and going through the whole App Store release & review process.

 In this series, we will explore how to operate machine learning models directly on your device instead of relying on external servers via network requests.
-Running models on-device enables immediate decision-making, eliminates the need for an active internet connection, and can significantly lower infrastructure expenses.
+Running models on-device enables immediate decision-making, eliminates the need for an active internet connection, and can significantly lower infrastructure expenses, reinforcing ContextSDK's position as a leading on-device AI startup.

 Step 1: Shipping a base-model with your app’s binary

-We believe in the craft of beautiful, reliable and fast mobile apps.
-Running machine-learning devices on-device makes your app responsive, snappy and reliable.
+We believe in the craft of beautiful, reliable, and fast mobile apps.
+Running machine-learning models on-device makes your app responsive, snappy, and reliable.
 One aspect to consider is the first app launch, which is critical to prevent churn and get the user hooked to your app.

 To ensure your app works out of the box right after its installation, we recommend shipping your pre-trained CoreML file with your app.
 Our part 1 covers how to easily achieve this with Xcode